 Pain is something we all feel at some time in our lives.
-If we are fortunate, the source of the pain is treated properly, and the pain goes away relatively quickly.
+If we are fortunate, the source of the pain is treated properly, and the pain is only short-term and goes away quickly.

-But sometimes, with pain that is difficult to manage, the discomfort can persist for months at a time.
-In those circumstances, pain comes to be seen as a disease in its own right.
-And often it can only be managed, not cured.
+But sometimes, with pain that is difficult to manage, discomfort can persist for months at a time.
+In those circumstances, pain comes to be seen as a disease in its own right; often, it can only be managed, not cured.

-Pain affects more Americans than diabetes, heart disease and cancer combined, according to a fact sheet from the US National Institutes of Health.
-It is the most common reason Americans access the health care system.
-Pain is the leading cause of disability, and the most common cause of long term disability.
-It is a major contributor to health care costs.
+Pain affects more Americans than diabetes, heart disease, and cancer combined, according to the National Institutes of Health (NIH).
+It is the most common reason Americans access the health care system and the leading cause of disability and long-term disability.
+It is a major contributor to healthcare costs.

 The National Academy of Medicine estimates that pain affects more than 100 million people and costs $600 billion a year.

 Taking all of this information into account, we can guess at the impact pain has on individuals.
-As French Physician Dr. Albert Schweitzer described it, back in 1931, “Pain is a more terrible lord of mankind than even death itself.”
+As French physician Dr. Albert Schweitzer described back in 1931, “Pain is a more terrible lord of mankind than even death itself.”

-In my practice as a family physician, I’ve discovered some low-cost, highly-effective remedies that can improve the lives of people living with chronic pain.
-These are solutions that I, as a family physician, am happy to share with my patients, and these remedies can be used in addition to the conventional strategies for managing chronic pain.
+In my practice as a family physician, I’ve discovered some low-cost, highly-effective remedies that can provide pain relief to people living with chronic conditions.
+These are solutions that I, as a primary care physician, am happy to share with my patients.
+These remedies can be used in addition to conventional strategies for managing chronic pain.

-One of those conventional strategies is the prescription of opioids.
-Of course,we are all keen to see a reduction in the death toll from the overuse of opioids, but I’m getting ahead of myself.
-First, let’s go back to the root of the problem–pain.
+One of Western medicine’s conventional strategies is the prescription of opioids.
+Of course, we are all keen to see a reduction in the death toll from the overuse of opioids, but I’m getting ahead of myself.
+There are also non-opioid medications and alternative medicine treatments for chronic pain that don’t have the same harmful side effects.
+First, let’s go back to the root of the problem: pain.

 How do we define and manage pain?

-The pathophysiology of chronic pain is not well understood; nor is the significant impact of pain on the patient, and his or her physical, emotional, social and occupational wellbeing.
+There is still a lot to discover when it comes to the pathophysiology of chronic pain.
+We also don’t know much regarding the significant impact of pain on the patient and his or her physical, emotional, social, and occupational well-being.

 These factors, in turn, can have a significant impact on a patient’s ability to overcome chronic pain.
-The prognosis, the course and probable outcome of the condition, is influenced by many environmental factors: nutrition, social supports, socio-economic status, exposure to drugs and substances, the patient’s state of physical and mental health before the onset of the condition, the patient’s attitude, and even genetics.
+The prognosis, the course, and probable outcome of the condition are influenced by many environmental factors: nutrition, social supports, socioeconomic status, exposure to drugs and substances, the patient’s state of physical and mental health before the onset of the condition, the patient’s genetics, and even their attitude.

-Traditionally, chronic pain is managed by the use of analgesics, physiotherapy, massage therapy, occupational therapy, and psychotherapy.
+Traditionally, chronic pain is managed by the use of analgesics, physiotherapy, massage therapy, occupational therapy, physical therapy, and psychotherapy.

-The US Centres for Disease Control and Prevention reports that in the US 63,600 deaths were related to opioid overuse in 2016, and the estimate is 66,000 in 2017.
+The US Center for Disease Control and Prevention reports that in the US, 91,799 deaths were related to opioid overuse in 2020, and the number continues to climb at an alarming rate annually.

-As society, and health providers, we have to do a better job.
+As a society, and health providers, we have to do a better job.

 And, as health care providers, we are trying.
 The 2017 Canadian guidelines for managing non-cancer pain lists its number one recommendation as “optimization of non-opioid pharmacotherapy and non-pharmacological therapy, rather than a trial of opioids.”

-It is well accepted that conventional management of chronic pain has limited success.
+It is well-accepted that the conventional management of chronic pain has limited success.